Bruno Kreisky: Life and political career

-Kreisky was born in Margareten, a district of Vienna, to a non-observant Jewish family.
-His parents were Max (Markus) Kreisky (1876, Klattau – 1944) and Irene Kreisky née Felix (1884, Třebíč – 1969).
+Kreisky was born in the Margareten district of Vienna in 1911.
+His parents were Max (Markus) Kreisky and Irene Kreisky née Felix.
 His father worked as a textile manufacturer.
 Shocked by the level of poverty and violence in Austria during the 1920s, he joined the youth wing of the Socialist Party of Austria (SPÖ) in 1925 at age 15.
 In 1927, he joined the Young Socialist Workers against the wishes of his parents.
 In 1929, he began studying law at the University of Vienna at the advice of Otto Bauer, who urged him to study law rather than medicine, as he had originally planned.
 He remained politically active during this period.
 In 1931, he left the Jewish religious community, becoming agnostic.
+He took part in the 1934 February Uprising as a courier.
 In 1934, when the Socialist Party was banned by the Dollfuss dictatorship, he became active in underground political work.
-He was arrested in January 1935 and convicted of high treason, but was released in June 1936.
+He was arrested in 1935 and sentenced to one year in prison for his underground political activity.
 In March 1938, the Austrian state was incorporated into Germany through the Anschluss, and in September, Kreisky escaped the Nazi persecution of Austrian Jews and the coming Holocaust by emigrating to Sweden, where he remained until 1945.
 On 23 April 1942, he married Vera Fürth (30 December 1916 – 5 December 1988) and had one son and one daughter.
+While in exile, Kreisky worked as a journalist and was the head of the Austrian Socialists in Sweden.